toasterllc/MSPFETSim/README.md

 # Motivation

-This project was motivated by the need to flash/debug an MSP430 in a custom device via the device's normal USB port.
+This project was motivated by the need to flash/debug a MSP430 in a custom device via the device's normal USB port.
 An STM32 handles USB communication on this device, so the STM32 must also handle the MSP430 debugging.

 With MSPFETSim, enabling flashing/debugging of the MSP430 on this device was accomplished by simply: (1) creating a new MSPFETSim driver to send GPIO toggling commands to the STM32, and (2) implementing GPIO-toggling commands on the STM2.